 No one has yet decided on the name for the force that has come to unseat liberalism.
 Some say it’s “Social Justice.”
 The author Rod Dreher has called it “therapeutic totalitarianism.”
 The writer Wesley Yang refers to it as “the successor ideology”—as in, the successor to liberalism.

-At some point, this phenomenon of the “regressive left” will have a formal name – one that properly describes its mixture of postmodernism, postcolonialism, identity politics, neo-Marxism, critical race theory, intersectionality, and the therapeutic mentality.
+At some point, it will have a formal name, one that properly describes its mixture of postmodernism, postcolonialism, identity politics, neo-Marxism, critical race theory, intersectionality, and the therapeutic mentality.

 In view of this, The Western Australian Jurist has gone with “Wokeshevism”.